 You Duplicated Your Google Analytics Tags

-You experience a sudden spike in traffic.
-You immediately celebrate.
+Your site experiences a sudden spike in traffic.
 But something seems off.
 When you look through your Analytics account, you can’t find a good reason for the increase in traffic.

 It is possible you’ve duplicated your Google Analytics tracking code.
 This happens more often than you think.
 Because we tend to use plugins to install tracking codes, occasionally, those scripts may duplicate installs.